Quick Answer: How Much Water Should You Drink on Ozempic?

 Fever, additional GI illness, or any condition causing fluid loss compounds the dehydration risk from GLP-1 medications.
 Contact your doctor if you cannot keep fluids down for more than 24 hours.

-P Water App makes this monitoring effortless: one tap per bathroom visit from your iPhone or Apple Watch.
-You’ll see your daily count, weekly trends, and get a reminder when it’s been too long since your last visit.
-If your count starts declining, you know to drink more before symptoms appear.
+P makes this easy: one tap per bathroom visit from your iPhone or Apple Watch.
+You can see your daily count, your Pee Count Per Day chart, and reminders when it has been a while since your last logged visit.

 Do You Need Electrolytes on GLP-1 Medications?